-The online Uroboros Bites event takes place on October 15th, 2020, 7pm CEST; the accompanying installations in DOX will be on display from Sep 30th., for at least two months (TBC).
+The first online Uroboros Bite took place on October 15th, 2020, 7pm CEST.
+The accompanying installations in DOX have been on display since Sep 30th.
+The event was free of charge.

-More info about the two authors & their projectsss:
+More info about the invited authors & their projectsss:

 S†ëfan Schäfer (Let Death Dance Again ) – Everything Dies